 But tracking total reach alone doesn't tell the whole story.

-To do that, you need your reach growth rate.
 This helps to avoid reach being used as a vanity metric and instead use it to set clear targets and efficiently measure progress over time.

+For example, let's say that your reach is increasing steadily by 200 each month.
 At first glance, this might seem impressive, but it's impossible to know without context, such as the total number of followers, frequency of posting, etc.

 Reach growth rate solves this by showing you clearly, as a percentage, how many new users are viewing your content each month.